terrytaylorbonn/terrytaylorbonn.github.io/2_models.markdown

 **TOC**:

+- **2.0a Overview of model evolution**.
+- **2.0b UFAs**.
+Basic UFA concepts.
+- **2.1 Predictive NNs** are small customized NNs for specific recognition task.
-- **2.1 CNNs** (object recognition).
+- **2.2 CNNs** (object recognition).
 A CNN computes the most probable label ("dog", "airplane", etc) for a set of pixels.
 CNNs are great for your first deep dive into AI, because they are much more intuitive and simpler than LLMs.
-- **2.2 Predictive NNs** are small customized NNs for specific recognition task.
-- **2.3 Robotic NNs** (such as JEPA, LeCun's new projects, etc) are specifically for robots.
-- **2.4 LLMs** are the main focus of this site.
+- **2.3 LLMs** are the main focus of this site.
 An LLM generates the probabilities of all vocabulary token candidates for next token (a set of numbers) from the token sequence input.
-- **2.5 Agentic LLMs** are LLMs with extra functionality to support agentic AI.
+- **2.4 Agentic LLMs** are LLMs with extra functionality to support agentic AI.
+- **2.5 Robotic NNs** (such as JEPA, LeCun's new projects, etc) are specifically for robots. **LeCun seems to generating a lot of hype**.
+I did some demos, lost interest for now in this.

 <!--
 - **2.X Gist of LLMs** is that they (1) convert prompt+response input tokens into large (12288) vector language (just set of FP numbers), (2) massive calculations are performed on the VL to determine the complete meaning of the input, and (3) select a new vocab token. **The algoritm of LLM inference is the mirror image of the algorithm used to program ("train") the LLM.**